g2384/Life-In-The-UK/Facts.md

 The Millennium Stadium is located in **Cardiff**.

+Westminster Abbey has been the coronation church since 1066 and is the final resting place of **17** monarchs

 # Law

 To drive a car in the UK you need a driving licence, a valid motor insurance, a MOT certificate (for cars over three years old) and the road tax.